The first step on the career ladder

 Registering your presentation in the Internship Seminar

 Please fill out the form below to make a binding reservation for your presentation in the Internship Seminar.
+Your information on the presentation can be seen in the list of upcoming presentations after successfull registration.
 Please note the deadline for registration!

 Are there no slots available before the registration deadline?
 Please email to Kathrin Ruf.
 Dates for the upcoming semester will always be unlocked during the semester break.
 (Internal data is not displayed, your name is only visible up to and including the day of your presentation)